FilmGarth Ginsburg

 We’ll get into the specifics of why most of these movies don’t work in a second, but I want to start off by acknowledging that there aren’t many Iraq/Afghanistan movies, most of the ones we have fail, and both are a huge bummer.

 Let’s be fair for a second.
-The War on Terror, be it the wars in Iraq or Afghanistan or whichever Middle Eastern country the movie takes place in that’s obviously supposed to evoke one of those two conflicts, is a tricky topic.
+The War on Terror, be it Iraq or Afghanistan, is a tricky topic.
 Regardless of the intentions of these movies, there are obstacles naturally present in the subject matter that these movies have to contend with, and that’s even before you get into basic practicalties.
 How do you portray the local population with nuance, or at the very least, without being racist?
 (Most of these movies fail on both fronts.
 Even the good ones.)
 There’s also politics at play, a sense of due deference to the soldiers themselves, and somehow, you have to balance all these factors.

 You could also argue that the time we’ve had to reflect on this era has been hard to pin down.
 We only recently left Afghanistan and Iraq was not only a prolonged engagement, but in internet years, we had more than enough time to stop paying attention long before it was over and a lot has happened since.
 It’s hard to say if we’ve processed it all, assuming we have, which is an open question.